-The "they" in this story was Hector Saldana and Judy David of Apple Japan in 1991.
+The “they” in this story was Hector Saldaña and Judy David of Apple Japan in 1991.
 They managed the plan project and me as a consultant.

 The plan, however, was not theirs, or mine, but Apple Japan’s.
 It was a joint effort.
-It started in November of 1990 and finished in July of 1991.
+We started in November of 1990 and finished in July of 1991.
 It was one of the best examples of collaborative strategic thinking.
 Hector and Judy facilitated, I facilitated, but the core was the work of an entire management team.

 The challenge was to take Apple Japan sales from $180 million to $1 billion, and its market share from too small to measure, in 1990, to 10% or more.